 Betsy Brandl Rippentrop, PhD

 During her graduate studies, Dr. Rippentrop turned to yoga as a much needed respite from the stress of her work.
 Her interest in yoga and its healing properties took root, leading to additional in-depth study of energy medicine, meditation, mindfulness, hypnosis, breath work, the chakra system, and mystical teachings.
-She completed teacher training in the Anusara yoga method in 2008, and has completed over 500 hours of training in yoga with various teachers from different lineages including John Friend, Desiree Rumbaugh, Angela Farmer, and Bo Forbes.
+She completed teacher training in the Anusara yoga method in 2008, and has completed over 500 hours of training in yoga with various teachers from different lineages including John Friend, Desiree Rumbaugh, and Angela Farmer.

 Creating a bridge between psychology and yoga is a core focus of her work.
 She sees both disciplines as exquisite psychological maps, and although different in their explanations of how to achieve mental wellness, both systems have much to add to improved states of mind.
 She especially focuses on the yogic philosophy that supports the idea that we as humans are eternally whole and intact, it is just stress, tension, and faulty thinking that disconnects us from our inherent wholeness.

 Dr. Rippentrop sees patients in her clinical practice which is housed in Heartland Yoga.
-She teaches multiple yoga classes per work as well as offers specialized trainings on yoga and the mind.
-She co-teaches a 200 hour yoga teacher training, and is debuting a training for mental health practitioners on integrating yoga/mindfulness into treatment January 2021.
-She has published academic papers on the relationship between spirituality and health, women’s health, and chronic pain management and is co-author of The Complete Idiot’s Guide to the Chakras.
-She is working on her second book on improving mental health though the integration of yoga and psychology out in 2020.
+She teaches multiple yoga classes per work as well as offers specialized online trainings on yoga and the mind.
+She has published academic papers on the relationship between spirituality and health, women’s health, and chronic pain management and is co-author of Chakra Healing: Restore Balance to Your Body, Mind and Spirit Through the Seven Energy Centers.